mishraAditya22/EventShadow/README.md

 # SubScripzz

 It's a web-application that can be used as an Subscription Purchasing application for users control options .
+Built Over React.js for Client-side and On Express.js/Node.js for Server-side using MongoDb as an DataBase

 ## Deployment